jenest/hf-plotting/README.md

 Files listed here:

-  hf.cc: A dummy file that has the variable used for the x-axis.
+  hf.cc: A placeholder file that contains the variable used for the x-axis, which we will retrieve with script.sh.
+This file will eventually be replaced by the actual proxy app.

   script.sh: A shell script that retrieves the value of the variable used for the x-axis.

-  plot-hf.py: A small Python program to plot OpenMP threads against mean runtime across all threads.
+  plot-hf.py: A small Python program to plot the number of OpenMP threads against mean runtime across all threads.

 Running: python3 plot-hf.py